pingpongballz/PO-SBR-Python/README.md

 # PO-SBR-Python
 A python implementation of shooting and bouncing rays (PO-SBR), accelerated using OptiX.

+Feel free to post an issue or email me at yftan@nus.edu.sg if you have anything to ask.

 # How to use
 Place POsolver.py into the working folder, and use the functions.
 Examples are given in Test_RCS for RCS, and Test_range for radar range profile.